SrBrahma/react-native-shadow-2/docs/interfaces/shadowi.md

 The radius of each corner of your child component.
 Passing a number will apply it to all corners.

-If passing an object, undefined corners will have the radius of the `default` property if it's defined, else, 0.
+If passing an object, undefined corners will have the radius of the `default` property if it's defined.

-If undefined, as it's by default, and if getChildRadius, it will attempt to get the child radius style.
-Else, 0.
+If undefined and if getChildRadius, it will attempt to get the child radius from the borderRadius style.

+Fallbacks to 0.

 **`default`** undefined